-Email: Nunavut.Research@pc.gc.ca
+Email: ec.cwspermitnorth-nordpermisscf.ec@canada.ca

 Multi-disciplinary research projects may often require more than one research license from different licensing agencies.
-For example, if you are conducting a study on terrestrial mammals
+For example, if you are conducting a study on terrestrial mammals which includes a traditional knowledge research component, you will require both a Nunavut wildlife research permit and a Nunavut scientific research license.